blitz305/blitz305/README.md

 ---

 ### 🌱 Motto
-> “The world is rigrous, but trying to be better.”
+> “The world is cruel, but I'm trying to be better.”

 💬 Fun Fact
 When I’m not debugging R scripts, I’m probably debugging my coffee ratio.